Roast chicken

 Roast chicken is chicken prepared as food by roasting whether in a home kitchen, over a fire, or with a rotisserie (rotary spit).
 Generally, the chicken is roasted with its own fat and juices by circulating the meat during roasting, and therefore, are usually cooked exposed to fire or heat with some type of rotary grill so that the circulation of these fats and juices is as efficient as possible.
 Roast chicken is a dish that appears in a wide variety of cuisines worldwide.

 Varieties

 Hendl

 Hendl is the Austro-Bavarian word for chicken, most commonly in its roasted form (Brathendl).
 Another popular form is the fried Backhendl (poulet frit à la viennoise) version, a specialty of the Viennese cuisine.
 The Standard German term is Hähnchen ("cockerel").
 In the new states of Germany it is often called Broiler.

-Hendls are traditionally served in Bavarian beer gardens or at festivals such as Oktoberfest, and are generally eaten with a Brezen and/or a Maß of beer.
+Hendls are traditionally served in Bavarian beer gardens or at festivals such as Oktoberfest, and are generally eaten with potato salad or a Breze, possibly accompanied by a Maß of beer.
 They are also widely available from mobile rotisserie trucks that park near well-frequented locations such as supermarkets or large parking lots.

 Paprika Hendl (paprika chicken) is mentioned in Bram Stoker's Dracula, as a dish enjoyed by J. Harker who wishes to get the recipe for his wife-to-be, Mina.